 - security-constrained linear optimal power flow

-- total electricity system investment optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)
+- total electricity system least-cost investment optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)

 It has models for:

 - meshed multiply-connected AC and DC networks, with controllable converters between AC and DC networks